 Cerisse made a similar discovery when, after many years of being clean and sober, she got a little too comfortable.
 “I do have 12 years free from heroin right now,” she says.
 “I thought I was ok.
 I started drinking a glass of wine at night, which was okay at first, and then it turned into me hiding alcohol from my husband.”
 Despite all of her efforts to hide her drinking, Cerisse’s husband knew what was going on.
 He approached her about it, and they both agreed that she needed to get help.

-How does the Best Drug Rehabilitation substance abuse treatment strategy keep such an intensive focus on recovery rather than just getting clean and sober?
-A big part of what makes our treatment plan so effective is the wide variety of program options that we offer from which our clients can choose.
+How does a substance abuse treatment strategy keep such an intensive focus on recovery rather than just getting clean and sober?
+A big part of what makes a treatment plan so effective is the wide variety of program options that are offered from which clients can choose.
 Each person is a unique individual, traveling unique journeys through life.
 Each will have different needs and find different treatments to be more beneficial as making their own unique journeys through the recovery process.
-Graham, another amazing graduate of the BDR program, explains: “The fact that I got to choose was really appealing to me because a lot of the places that you go, they choose for you, or it’s strictly a 12-Step program or SMART Recovery program.
+Graham explains: “The fact that I got to choose was really appealing to me because a lot of the places that you go, they choose for you, or it’s strictly a 12-Step program or SMART Recovery program.
 You have choices here.”
 He was able to focus on recovery at his own pace and in the way that he found, with guidance from his counselor and case manager, to be best suited to his individual needs.
 Graham gained a sense of confidence in himself and in his recovery, and he understands that maintaining sobriety is a personal responsibility.
-Like all of our graduates, he knows that there is no such thing as a “quick fix” for addiction and that if he wants to stay substance-free, he must continuously focus on recovery.
+He knows that there is no such thing as a “quick fix” for addiction and that if he wants to stay substance-free, he must continuously focus on recovery.